On This Day in History: January 23

 - Omar Henry, South African cricketer

-- Chesley Sullenberger, American captain and pilot
+- Chesley Sullenberger, American airline pilot and safety expert

 - Richard Dean Anderson, American actor, producer, and composer